MichaelTheAnalyst/InsurePrice-Car-Insurance-Risk-Modeling/README.md

 **InsurePrice** is a comprehensive, enterprise-grade car insurance platform that transforms traditional insurance operations through advanced machine learning, actuarial science, and AI-powered analytics.

+In **December 2025**, the platform was expanded with three cutting-edge R&D prototypes demonstrating the future of **InsurTech 2.0**: Digital Twins, Peer-to-Peer Communities, and IoT-driven Preventative Maintenance.

 ### What This Platform Delivers

 | Capability | Description | Business Impact |